 However, he noted either option can work.
 “Getting a big refund when you file is not so bad if (a) you recognize you’re giving your government an interest-free loan and (b) you’re responsible and make good decisions with the use of that ‘windfall.’
 Owing a big tax bill is not so bad if you’ve been planning for it and don’t have to scramble to come up with the money, and you’ve been earning interest throughout the year.”

 Tax attorney and Principal Tax Research Analyst for The Tax Institute at H&R Block, Lindsey Buchholz, also found benefits to each option, explaining it simply comes down to personal preference.

 “Some argue that a refund is your money so getting it throughout the year gives you the opportunity to make it work for you and that waiting for your refund until April 15th essentially gives the government and interest-free loan of your money.
 However, those who like the idea of getting a big refund say that this type of planning serves as forced savings for those that need the extra push to save.”

 John Waggoner of USA Today also noted that most people use their tax refund as a kind of forced savings account.
 They might be receiving very little interest, but they enjoy getting a substantial check in April.

-“Back when you could earn 5% or more in a bank account, financial planners said that it made more sense to get more money in your paycheck each month, bank it, and collect interest.
+“Back when you could earn 5 percent or more in a bank account, financial planners said that it made more sense to get more money in your paycheck each month, bank it, and collect interest.
 Why give Uncle Sam an interest-free loan?
-Today, they say the same thing, but fail to mention that you’ll get zip in most interest-bearing bank accounts,” Waggoner explained.
+Today, they say the same thing, but fail to mention that you’ll get zip in most interest-bearing bank accounts,” Waggoner said.

 No, the government isn’t going to pay you interest on your “loan,” but they sure aren’t paying any on your savings either.
 Until that changes, don’t feel guilty about enjoying that big tax refund this year — just be sure to save some of it.